(1967-)

 Cooper’s journalistic output has earned him numerous honors over the years, including a slew of Emmy Awards.
 In 2005 he won both Peabody and National Headliner Awards for his coverage of the Indian Ocean tsunami; in 2006 he won an Edward R. Murrow Award for his coral reef report; and in 2013 he received a GLAAD Media Award, to name just a few of his accolades.
 Finding similar success as a writer, his 2006 memoir, Dispatches from the Edge—about his experiences covering war and tragedy—became a New York Times best seller.

-READ More: Theodore Roosevelt
+READ More: King Arthur

 Talk Show and ‘New Year’s Eve Live’